evanhobbs/redux-easy-async/README.md

 1.  add a requests reducer that will track all async actions:

     ```javascript
-    import { createMultipleAsyncReducer } from '@nerdwallet/redux-easy-async';
+    import { createMultipleAsyncReducer } from 'redux-easy-async';
     // createMultipleAsyncReducer takes an array of async actions and returns
     // a reducer that tracks them
     const requestsReducer = createMultipleAsyncReducer([fetchPost]);